-Meaning: Standard deviation of the epsilons in the strain matrix for lattice mutation.
+Meaning: Standard deviation of the strain matrix components for lattice mutation.
 The strain matrix components are selected randomly from the Gaussian distribution and are only allowed to take values between -1 and 1.
-Lattice mutation essentially incorporates the ideas of metadynamics into our method^{6;22}, where new structures are found by building up cell distortions of some known structure.
-Unlike in metadynamics, the distortions are not accumulated in our method, so the strain components should be large to obtain new structures.
+Lattice mutation essentially incorporates the ideas of metadynamics into our method 6;24, where new structures are found by building up cell distortions of some known structure.
+Unlike in metadynamics, the distortions are not accumulated in our method, so the strain components should be large enough to obtain new structures.